shprink/conferences/2017/code_once_deploy_everywhere_with_ionic/slides/ionic.md

         </div>
     </div>
     <aside class="notes">
-        <b>Ionic comes with dozens of components out of the box and each component has the look and feel of its original platform</b>
+        <b>Ionic comes with dozens of components out of the box and each component has the look and feel of its original platform it was built for</b>
         <ol>
             <li>For instance buttons: On the left side we have material design button for Android and on the right iOS buttons, and all of that with the same codebase!</li>
         </ol>